Cricket: South Africa v Australia scoreboard

-Durban, South Africa, March 4, 2018 (AFP) - - Scores at the end of Australia's second innings on the fourth day of the first Test against South Africa at Kingsmead on Sunday.
+Durban, South Africa, March 4, 2018 (AFP) - - Scores at the close of play on the fourth day of the first Test between South Africa and Australia at Kingsmead on Sunday.

 Australia, first innings, 351